NJJeske/Robofriends/README.md

 * [Setup](#setup)

 ## General info
 My first Javascript - React web development project.
 The purpose of this project was to learn how to create and use React's framework to make a functional website.
-This website uses two different APIs (Robohash & JSON) and is deployed through Github Pages.
+This website uses an API called Robohash for the robot images, and fetches JSON to structure the robot names and emails.The website is deployed through Github Pages.

 ## Technologies
 * React.js - version 16.10.2